agustinruiz/AdventOfCode2020/day9/instructions.md

 To find the encryption weakness, add together the smallest and largest number in this contiguous range; in this example, these are 15 and 47, producing 62.

 What is the encryption weakness in your XMAS-encrypted list of numbers?

+Your puzzle answer was 35602097.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should return to your Advent calendar and try another puzzle.

+If you still want to see it, you can get your puzzle input.

+You can also [Share] this puzzle.